chooper/charleshooper.net/source/_posts/2015-11-23-briefly-operator-requirements.markdown

 These are just a start but these requirements should be imported into your project's requirements and prioritized with maintainability in mind.
-By doing so, your application will be more scalable, easier to operator, and have a lower Mean Time To Recovery than application that don't satisfy these requirements.
+By doing so, your application will be more scalable, easier to operate, and have a lower Mean Time To Recovery than an application that don't satisfy these requirements.

 Do you feel like I missed anything?
 What else would you recommend?